-The 2013 Hamilton Lecture, 'Twistor Theory: A Developing Hamiltonian Legacy', was delivered by Sir Roger Penrose, Emeritus Rouse Ball Professor of Mathematics at the Mathematical Institute of Oxford University.
+The 2013 Hamilton Lecture, 'Twistor Theory: A Developing Hamiltonian Legacy', was delivered by Sir Roger Penrose, Hon.
+MRIA, Emeritus Rouse Ball Professor of Mathematics at the Mathematical Institute of Oxford University.

 Sir Roger Penrose, Emeritus Rouse Ball Professor of Mathematics at the Mathematical Institute of Oxford University, is a well known promoter and communicator of science in England.
 Penrose is perhaps best known for his work on singularities, having developed and supported the hypothesis that black holes are formed from the collapsing cores of dying stars.
 His theorems, taken in conjunction with those of his colleague Steven Hawking, form the basis of our current understanding of singularities and the black holes which they create.

 Penrose's accomplishments do not just range over cosmology, however.
 His has also made significant contributions to maths, physics and even philosophy.
 He is deeply interested in the fundamental inconsistency of quantum theory and the implications it might have on our understanding of computers, and through that, our understanding of the brain.
 He was elected an Honorary Member of the Royal Irish Academy in 2001.

 Hamilton Lecture 2013 'Twistor Theory: A Developing Hamiltonian Legacy' Abstract